Rodco/rodco_db_docs/docs/inventory/ui.md

   Dropdown collapse with inventory details
   Note: Will try to create view that show total calculated inventory

+  There must be a way to batch edit a single field of several products at once. [discount]

   - actions
     - create
     - deactivate